 Aoki – Sells organic and foreign foods.

-Gyomu Supa – This is a great chain of wholesale supermarkets which sell a lot of imported food.
+Gyomu Supa – This is a great chain of wholesale supermarkets which sell a lot of imported food at low prices.
 Some of the highlights are cans of chickpeas and kidney beans for about ¥100, coconut & almond milk, vegan soymeat pasta sauce, Taiwanese pancakes, and squeezable tubes of sweetened coconut cream.
 They also have large packages of some types of spices, frozen vegetables and frozen fruits.

 Hankyu Oasis – Sells high calcium, organic soymilk and wheat germ.